aws-amplify/docs/docs/start/getting-started/fragments/flutter/add-api.md

 ## Add authentication

-Since our **Todo** model specifies an @auth directive, we do need to first add authentication.
+Since our **Todo** model specifies an `@auth` directive, we do need to first add authentication.

 ### Deploy authentication

-From the Amplify admin UI:
+From the Amplify Admin UI:
 1. Select **Authentication** from the sidebar

     ![Authentication](~/images/lib/getting-started/flutter/add-api-add-authentication-sidebar.png)